vinceskahan/v5wiki/sdr-rpi-recipe.md

 This is a guide to build a low-cost system that will collect data from any number of wireless sensors.
 The recipes in this guide use a USB software-defined radio (SDR) plugged in to a raspberry pi, collecting data from Acurite temperature and temperature/humidity sensors.
 This approach will work with many other types of sensors from other manufacturers, and it will run on other types of computers and operating systems.

+Each sensor uses 2 AA batteries, and the batteries typically last a couple of years under normal temperature ranges.
+The raspberry pi has a real-time clock and is connected to a home router via ethernet (an old ASUS running tomatoUSB).
+A network connection is not required to run the system, but it is necessary to download the software.

 It took me about 2 hours to build this system.
-That includes the time to remove all of the hardware from its packaging, place the sensors around the house, take the dog for a walk, and a take short break to eat some freshly baked cookies.
+That includes the time to remove all of the hardware from its packaging, place the sensors around the house, take the dog for a walk, and take a short break to eat some freshly baked cookies.

 ## What does it look like?